Frequently Asked Questions

 Why are the programs labeled by level and grade?

 We have structured our programs by level with commonly associated grade levels.
-However, a fifth grade student with basic grammar and writing knowledge would be elligble to enroll in our Level I (6th grade) English program; a tenth grade student who is a bit behind on writing might be better to begin in our Level IV (9th grade) program.
+However, a fifth grade student with basic grammar and writing knowledge would be eligible to enroll in our Level I (6th grade) English program; a tenth grade student who is a bit behind on writing might be better to begin in our Level IV (9th grade) program.
 Parents should review the provided class outlines, reading lists, and sample lessons to determine what level is the best fit for their student.
+We also highly recommend reading through the placement information HERE.

 What if we cannot complete all of the assignments in the week?